 Every death by suicide is preventable.
 Those who are suffering from a mental health crisis should know there are resources available to them right now.
-The Wisconsin Department is working in collaboration with organizations across the state and nationally to work toward the ultimate goal of zero veteran suicides.
+The Wisconsin Department of Veterans Affairs is working in collaboration with organizations across the state and nationally to work toward the ultimate goal of zero veteran suicides.

 Crisis Lines